Yoruwu/pyrogramsessiongen/README.md

 6. Use your ID.
 Make sure to never share it!

+## Legal Information

+1. I am not responseable for your actions or your bots
+2. Do not use the script to steal accounts
+3. Do not abuse the Telegram API - They will ban you fast

 ## How to disable an ID

 1. Login into Telegram